Canberra ACT Prize Home Lottery Operators Licensed 2026: Complete Guide

 Which Prize Home Lottery Operators Are Licensed in the ACT?

-Major operators running prize home draws available to Canberra residents include charities such as Deaf Lottery, Endeavour Lotteries, Dream Home Art Union, and Yourtown.
-Each operates under a different governance structure, but all must hold current ACNC registration to legally run a lottery in the ACT.
+Big operators include Deaf Lottery, Endeavour Lotteries, Dream Home Art Union, and Yourtown.
+All must have current ACNC registration to run a legal lottery.

 The ACT's Unique Regulatory Framework for Prize Home Draws